jsilber17/Spotify-Popularity/README.md

 95% confidence interval by finding the 0.025 and 0.975 percentiles of the bootstrapped R values.

 #### Results: <a name="Histogram"></a>
-With 95% confidence, I can conclude that only one track feature has a statistically significant relationship with popularity: danceability.
+With 95% confidence, I can conclude that only one track attribute has a statistically significant relationship with popularity: danceability.
 The resulting danceability confidence interval:
 >Bootstrap Confidence Interval for Population R Value: [0.02, 0.40]

 ![DanceabilityBootstrap](images/danceability_bootstrap.png)